LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/Skeleton.rst

    functions defined by the particular NVECTOR implementation.
    The vector should include both the ``q`` and ``p`` variables.

-   For native SUNDIALS vector implementations (except the CUDA and RAJA based ones), use a call of the form
+   For most native SUNDIALS vector implementations, use a call of the form

    .. code-block:: c

       y0 = N_VMake_***(..., ydata);

    if the ``realtype`` array ``ydata`` containing the initial values of :math:`y` already exists.
-Otherwise, create a new vector by making a call of the form
+For some GPU-enabled vectors, a similar constructor can be used to provide host  and device data pointers.
+If the data array does not already exist, create a new vector by making a call of the form

    .. code-block:: c